euraf/agroforestreeadvice/CONTRIBUTING.md

 :tada: That's it, you have added your tool!
 ## Contribute to code
-### To Do: explain structure of code files, structure of shiny app, reactive structure
+### To Do: explain structure of code files, structure of shiny app, reactive structure to help contributors
-### To Do: comment code
+### To Do: comment code to help contributors